Is it digital?

 I enjoy learning through making.
 I take an interest in light, colour, geometry and numbers, and how they relate to, or underpin, my experiences.
 I create a set of rules, or function, for each painting.
 This is activated with bingo numbers, a dice, or a random number generator.
 The results show natural orders and arrangements of colours and tones.

 The paintings have unexpected contrasts.
 They appear soft and hard, natural and artificial, modern and classical, simple and complex.
-When seen in the flesh, it is possible to see the way the acrylic sheet interacts with the ambient light, creating a beautiful balance.
+When seen in the flesh, it's possible to see the way the acrylic sheet interacts with the ambient light, creating a beautiful balance.